shivam-MBZUAI/cross-cultural-mel-bias/README.md

 | **Bark** | Fixed | 24 critical bands | Psychoacoustic Bark scale |
 | **CQT** | Fixed | 84 bins (7 octaves × 12 bins) | Constant-Q Transform for music |
 | **Mel+PCEN** | Fixed | Mel + per-channel normalization | Adaptive gain normalization |

-### Why LEAF and SincNet Are Not Included In The Codebase

-While the paper reports LEAF and SincNet results, these **learnable front-ends** are not included in this codebase because:

-1. **Different Architecture**: Unlike fixed filterbanks that process audio independently, LEAF and SincNet have learnable parameters that must be trained jointly with the downstream model.
-This requires a fundamentally different architecture where the front-end is part of the neural network, not a separate preprocessing step.

-2. **FairAudioBench Design Philosophy**: FairAudioBench is designed as a plug-and-play evaluation framework where any fixed front-end can be swapped in using the same pre-trained CRNN models.
-This ensures performance differences come solely from the frequency decomposition method, not from different training procedures or model architectures.

-3. **Reproducibility**: Fixed front-ends (Mel, ERB, Bark, CQT, PCEN) require no training and produce deterministic outputs, making results immediately reproducible.
-Learnable front-ends would require distributing multiple task-specific checkpoints and exact training configurations.

-**Note**: We plan to release the LEAF and SincNet implementations along with their pre-trained models after paper acceptance.
-These will be available in the same repository with appropriate pipelines.

-For researchers interested in learnable front-ends, we recommend training them end-to-end with your specific task following the original LEAF (Zeghidour et al., 2021) and SincNet (Ravanelli & Bengio, 2018) papers.
-The paper's Table 1 includes their full results for comparison.

 ## 5. Quick Start